 Research motivation

-Although some studies investigated dissociation in disaster survivors, no prior reviews have been published specifically on dissociation associated with disasters.
+Although some studies have investigated dissociation in disaster survivors, no prior reviews have been published specifically on dissociation associated with disasters.

 Research objectives

 This review aimed to systematically evaluate existing studies on dissociation in disaster-exposed populations and to examine the relationship between dissociation and exposure to disaster.